DTSchroeder/magma-websaite/README.md

 # magma-websaite
-This is Magma's official project website
+This is Magma's official project website based on